 At Cabrini we are also able to connect you to a social worker, who can give you information about accessing superannuation and other financial advice.
 We understand cancer patients can experience financial hardship as a result of their diagnosis and treatment, so we offer patients receiving certain treatments in the day unit a subsidy to a number of services such as emergency admissions, pathology and radiology.
 Ask your doctor or nurse about the Cabrini Chemotherapy Card eligibility, and how it can be used to offset some of the costs of care.

 At Cabrini, we ensure all patients with bowel cancer receive prompt treatment.
-We aim to assign new patients to a specialist within hours of an urgent referral and between two-three days for non-urgent referrals.
+We aim to assign new patients to a specialist within hours of an urgent referral and within a week for non-urgent referrals.

 We have all the support services required for your care in one location, including all medical imaging and pathology services.
-This ensures coordinated care and reduces stress during this challenging time.
+This ensures coordinated care and reduces stress during what can be a challenging time.

-At Cabrini, we ensure all patients with bowel cancer receive prompt treatment.
-We aim to triage new patients within hours of an urgent referral and between two-three days for non-urgent referrals.
+At Cabrini, we ensure all patients with a bowel cancer receive prompt treatment.
+We aim to triage new patients within hours of an urgent referral and within a week for non-urgent referrals.